4 Steps To Digitize Your Business By Promoting Your Blog

 Offer Free Resources

-In a digital environment it is important show people why they should trust you with their business.
+In a digital environment it is important to show people why they should trust you with their business.
 Testimonials and credentials are valuable for this purpose, but even better is a sample of your work.

 No matter what type of business you have, there is something you can teach people.
 YouTube is an excellent way to promote your blog while giving potential customers something of value for free.
 This allows customers to get to know business owners, or employees, even if they can never visit a physical location.
 It makes the experience of interacting with a company feel more authentic.
 A marketing professional can make tutorials that walk people through how to use various marketing tools.
 A photographer can show visitors how to frame a shot, edit in various applications, or review photography apps.
 A veterinarian can make videos explaining first aide techniques for a variety of animals, grooming tips, or product reviews.
 You get the idea… Showcase your skills and services and prove to potential customers why they should support your business.

 Your videos can be posted in individual blog posts in addition to being found on the business YouTube page.
-The YouTube page is also a great way to incorporate the visual branding elements the business has developed, and can link to the business blog for viewers who find the company directly from the YouTube videos.
+The YouTube page is also a great way to incorporate the visual branding elements the business has

 If you don't feel comfortable in front of a video camera, tutorials are an excellent option.
 The key to making a tutorial truly valuable is to make it the absolute best of its kind.
 Don't leave out any steps and utilize multiple pictures for each one to ensure clarity.